GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -n, --name=name                  Name of the connection.
 Defaults to connectionId if not provided

+  -o, --out=out                    [default: .] path to JB2 installation, writes out to out/config.json unless
+                                   configLocation flag specified

   -t, --type=type                  type of connection, ex.
 JBrowse1Connection, UCSCTrackHubConnection, custom

   --configLocation=configLocation  Write to a certain config.json file.
-Defaults to location/config.json if not
+Defaults to out/config.json if not specified
-                                   specified

   --connectionId=connectionId      Id for the connection that must be unique to JBrowse.
 Defaults to
                                    'connectionType-assemblyName-currentTime'